jtrunnels91/ModularEstimator/docs/usage/advancedMeasurementUpdates.rst

 >>>     {'value': -4.904, 'var': 0.1},
 >>> }

 We can't use :meth:`~modest.modularfilter.ModularFilter.measurementUpdateEKF`, because this method needs to be told what signal source the measurement originates from.
 However, ``modest`` includes other measurement update techniques.
 One option would be a maximum likelihood (ML) estimator.
-We can perform n ML measurement without any extra work: all of the nescessary framework is already implemented.
+We can perform an ML measurement without any extra work: all of the nescessary framework is already implemented.

 >>> myFilter.measurementUpdateML(myMeasurement)